UoB-COMSM0166/2026-group-10/README.md

 **`Worker` Process**

-A game runs on a `GameManager` instance, which have 2 tools to manage game logic: `Clock` and `EventEmitter`. `Clock` provides update functionality for game logic, such as manual updates, start, pause, and resume. `EventEmitter` is used to broadcast events between different classes.
-Events have an `id` and `payload`, making it easy for each instance to detect and trigger the corresponding function.
+A game runs on a `GameManager` instance, which has two tools to manage game logic `Clock` and `EventEmitter`. `Clock` provides update functionality for game logic, such as manual updates, start, pause, and resume. `EventEmitter` is used to broadcast events between different classes and events have an `id` and `payload`, making it easy for each instance to detect and trigger the corresponding function.

 1. `GameManager` manages the map and the units and skill entities on it.
 Each update calculates their new positions based on their movement.
 Skill entities also check for collisions during each update, and if a collision occurs, the relevant hit function is called.

 2. The most basic class is `Entity`.
 All movable objects on the map are subclasses of `Entity`. `Entity` is responsible for managing the movement of each entity and has methods such as move, stop, and sequence movement paths.

 3. `Unit` is a subclass of `Entity`. `Unit` is responsible for managing the state of entities, such as health points and buff lists.
 Unit detects the unit's survival and applies buff lists, affecting the unit's health, movement, and other attributes.

 4. `Hero` is a subclass of `Unit` and is directly managed by `GameManager`. `Hero` possess more special attributes than regular units: `Strength` and `Intelligence`. `Hero` have skills and skill books (except for `Architects`).
 Active skills are selected from skill books.
 Players can send commands to upgrade a hero's skills or attribute values, all of which require spending gold.

 5. `Enemy` is a subclass of `Unit`.
 All `Enemy` instances are stored in a `Map`, whose keys are their `id`.  `Enemy` does not have any additional complex attribute values.
 Some Enemies have skill entities while alive, and most Enemies have `diecry` effects, which trigger certain effects after death (excluding providing gold, which is managed by `GameManager`).

 6. `Boss` is a subclass of `Unit` and is directly managed by `GameManager`.
 Boss also has a skill system similar to `Hero`, but `Boss` has complete pre-cast, casting, post-cast times.
 Boss is a Behavior-Based Robot with a simple set of behavioral logic, reacting differently based on its distance from the player and its current health.

 7. We have six different skill entities: `Missile`, `Projectile`, `Aura`, `Area`, `Guardian`, and `Tower`.
 Each is a subclass of `Entity` and possesses distinct attributes. `Missile` moves towards a specified unit, `Projectile` can only move in a straight line, `Aura` continuously affects other units within a certain radius, `Area` affects all units within its area, `Guardian` is a stationary entity that exists for a certain period and influences other units, and `Tower` is a `Guardian` that does not automatically expire.

 8. `Skill` is a separate class.
 Each specific skill is a subclass of `Skill`. `Skill` is responsible for managing the casting, activation, and cooldown of skills, such as retrieving the appropriate target from the `Input` based on the skill's target type (point, unit, or vector).

 9. `Buff` is a separate class.
 Each unit has its own list of buffs.
 The `GameManager` updates the duration and effects of each buff with each update.
 This affects the unit's attribute values and other elements, such as speed boost, armor reduction, and interval damage.

 Both Buff and Skill have a callback function used to affect units or the world.
 The `Worker` process only receives commands sent from the `Main` process and will not respond to other illegal commands.

 **`Main` Process**